heretse/merc-notify-webhook/README.md

 5. Response a login page to user with web GUI.

-6. When user login successfully, MERC System links pid with the user for notificaion.
+6. When user login successfully, MERC System links pid with the user for notification.